A similar version of this article was published at the Washington Examiner.

 When the roles are reversed, everything falls apart.
 Yes, most couples today are malleable when it comes to work and family matters—some overlap is inevitable and even good.
 But the more men and women move away from their masculine and feminine cores, the harder or the more impossible it will be to make the relationship work.

 Sexual equality insists that it doesn’t matter who does what, but it does matter.
 Indeed, it’s no coincidence my friend who nearly took his wife’s name is now divorced—I saw it coming a mile away.
-And for poor Prince Harry, it’s just a matter of time.
+And for poor Prince Harry, whose wife is so committed to feminism she got excited about the idea that adherence to it starts in the womb, it’s just a matter of time.

 These folks are in a fight with human nature, and that never ends well.
 Men and women don’t need to think and behave the same in order to be equal in value; they need only work together toward the same goal using their respective strengths, temperaments, and desires.
 Forcing men and women into the same box in order to score political points, when they naturally want to go in different directions, will almost always pull them apart.